 C47.1 Responsibilities of deans and comparable administrators.
-The dean will review evaluation materials and recommendations to ensure that:
+The dean/comparable administrator will review evaluation materials and recommendations to ensure:

-- 1. the merit evaluations are consistent with the criteria and procedures approved for the unit, - 2. there are no inequities in the recommendations based upon race, color, ethnic or national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, military status, or veteran status. - 3. merit salary recommendations are consistent with merit evaluations, and - 4. recommendations for salary adjustments on bases outside of the annual evaluations are adequately and rationally documented.
+- a. merit evaluations are consistent with the criteria and procedures approved for the unit, - b. there are no inequities in the recommendations based upon race, color, ethnic or national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, military status, or veteran status, - e.b. merit salary recommendations are consistent with merit evaluations, and - c. recommendations for salary adjustments on bases outside of the annual evaluations are adequately and rationally documented.

-C47.2 A dean who does not agree with recommendations for merit salary increases made by a unit head/chair must attempt to reach consensus through consultation.
-If this fails, the dean's recommendation will be used.
-If any change has been made the dean must notify, in writing, the individual of the change and its rationale.
-Within seven working days after notification, such individuals have the opportunity to submit written statements of unresolved differences regarding their evaluations to the dean and to the provost.
+C47.2 A dean/comparable administrator who does not agree with recommendations for merit salary increases made by a unit head/chair must attempt to reach consensus through consultation.
+If this fails, the dean's/comparable administrator's recommendation will be used.
+If any change has been made, the dean/comparable administrator must notify, in writing, the individual of the change and its rationale.
+Within seven working days after notification, such individuals have the opportunity to submit written statements of unresolved differences regarding their evaluations to the dean/comparable administrator and to the provost or appropriate vice president.
 All statements of unresolved differences will be included in the documentation to be forwarded to the next administrative level.
-All recommendations are forwarded to the provost.
+All recommendations are forwarded to the provost/appropriate vice president.